MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution: The MARTSIA approach

-\textbf{0: Initialization.} Here we focus on the network of authorities.
+\textbf{0: Initialization.} Here we focus on the network of authorities, as depicted in \cref{fig:workflow:authinit}.
 The initialization phase consists of the following five steps. \begin{inparaenum}[(\bfseries{0}.1\mdseries)] \item First, each authority creates a separate file with the metadata of all the authorities involved in the process. \footnote{ Notice that metadata are known to all the authorities and all the actors involved in the process.
 Therefore, non-malicious authorities are expected to create an identical file.
 The (same) hash is thus at the basis of the \rloc.
 As a consequence, anyone can verify whether the authorities behave properly in this step by checking that the {\rloc}s are equal, with no need to load the file from the \DStore.} Authorities are responsible for the setting of public parameters that are crucial to all the algorithms of \MAABE.
 Therefore, we have redesigned the public parameter generation program as a \MPC protocol~\cite{Yao82b,Yao86} to guarantee full decentralization.
-More specifically, we adapt a commit-then-open coin-tossing protocol~\cite{Blum81} as follows to generate a random pairing element, that is, the core piece of data described in~\cite{Rouselakis} for \MAABE implementation. \item Each authority posts the hash of a locally generated random pairing element. \item After all the hashes are communicated, each authority posts the \emph{opening}, namely the previously hashed pairing element in-clear. \item Then, every authority \begin{iiilist} \item verifies that all the hashes of the pairing elements match the respective openings, \item independently combines all posted openings via bitwise XOR, and \item uses the output of this operation (the \emph{final shared pairing element}) to calculate the set of public parameters as illustrated in~\cite{Rouselakis}. \end{iiilist} \item Each authority generates its own public-key/secret-key pair by using the authority key generation algorithm of \MAABE.
-To enable full decentralization and notarization, we resort to the \DStore to save the output of all actions (0.1 to 0.5) and the \AutC to keep track of the corresponding {\rloc}s. \end{inparaenum} \textbf{1: Key Management.} The key management phase is comprised of the following steps: \begin{inparaenum}[(\bfseries{1}.1\mdseries)] \item The {\AttCert}s saves the attributes and the identifying blockchain account addresses of the {\Reader}s on the \DStore and \item the corresponding \rloc on the \AtC so as to make them publicly verifiable on chain.
-To this end, every \AttCert operates as a push-inbound oracle~\cite{DBLP:conf/bpm/MuhlbergerBFCWW20}, storing on chain the attributes that determine the role of the \Reader and, optionally, the list of process instances in which they are involved.
-For example, an \AttCert stores on chain that \verb|0x82|\ldots\verb|1332| is the address of a user that holds the \texttt{Manufacturer} role and participates in the process identified by \texttt{43175279}.
-Another \AttCert registers that \verb|0xB0|\ldots\verb|1AA1| and \verb|0x9E|\ldots\verb|C885| are {\Reader}s both endowed with the \texttt{Supplier} and \texttt{43175279} attributes, though the former is \texttt{National} and the latter \texttt{International}.
-Whenever a {\Reader} (e.g., the international customs) wants to access the data of a message (e.g., the sections of interest in the Document), they operate as follows: \item They request a key to all the authorities, passing the identifying GID as input (we enter the detail of this passage later); \item Each authority seeks the \Reader data (the blockchain address and attributes), and obtains them from the \AtC; \item Equipped with these pieces of information alongside the public parameters, the secret key, and the user's GID, each authority produces a \MAABE decryption key (\dk) for the \Reader, and \item sends it back.
-Once all {\dk}s are gathered from the authorities, \item the \Reader can merge them to assemble their own \fdk.
-Notice that none of the \Auths can create the \fdk alone (unless specified as such), thus meeting \Req{5}; no user other than the intended \Reader can obtain the key (\Req{4}).
-The key management phase can be interleaved with the Data Exchange phase (below). \end{inparaenum}
+More specifically, we adapt a commit-then-open coin-tossing protocol~\cite{Blum81} as follows to generate a random pairing element, that is, the core piece of data described in~\cite{Rouselakis} for \MAABE implementation. \item Each authority posts on the blockchain the hash of a locally generated random pairing element by invoking the \AutC. \item After all the hashes are publicly stored, each authority posts the \emph{opening}, namely the previously hashed pairing element in-clear, completing the commit-then-open coin-tossing protocol introduced before. \item Then, every authority \begin{iiilist} \item verifies that all the hashes of the pairing elements match the respective openings, \item independently combines all posted openings via bitwise XOR, and \item uses the output of this operation (the \emph{final shared pairing element}) to calculate the set of public parameters as illustrated in~\cite{Rouselakis}. \end{iiilist} \item Each authority generates its own public-key/secret-key pair by using the authority key generation algorithm of \MAABE. \end{inparaenum} To enable full decentralization and notarization, we resort to the \DStore to save the output of all actions (\textbf{0.\ref{step:authinit:metadata}} to \textbf{0.\ref{step:authinit:pkpk}}) and the \AutC to keep track of the corresponding {\rloc}s.